 import RPi.GPIO as gp from time import sleep

-After it we define 3 pins as 1 input for IR Sensor and 2 output for buzzer and LEDs
+- After this, we define 3 pins as stated, 1 input for IR Sensor and 2 output for buzzer and LEDs

 gp.setup(12,gp.IN) gp.setup(32,gp.OUT) gp.setup(36,gp.OUT)